Good food in Rome is everywhere, and you are bound to find something that will satisfy your taste buds.

 Different people prepare cacio e pepe differently, but the original recipe suggests to mix and stir grated pecorino cheese and a bit of black pepper with a bit of the water you boil the pasta in, until it becomes creamy.
 Then, toss the pasta in, stir a bit more and enjoy.

-For the best restaurants to each cacio e pepe, click here.
+For the real spaghetti cacio e pepe recipe, click here.

 Spaghetti or Rigatoni alla Carbonara